Kay's podcasts

 All The World's A Stage...

-Do you need an actor, stand-up comedian, singer, MC, guest speaker, stage manager or publicist for your play, film, commercial, party, corporate training programme, conference, PR event...?
-I'm ready and waiting for your call.
+Do you need an actor, improviser, Applied Improvisation trainer, MC, guest speaker or storyteller for your play, film, commercial, party, corporate training programme, video, conference, PR event...?
+Call me!

-I'm Kay Ross in Hong Kong, and I LOVE watching, participating in and marketing the performing arts.
+I'm Kay Ross in Hong Kong, and I LOVE watching, participating in, teaching and marketing the performing arts.

 Check out my performing arts CV and my fab photo gallery, then contact me today if you need my services.